"Do you like me?" Connor asked me again.

 "C-Connor, what… what are you doing?"

 "All this time…" He whispered to himself.
-"All this time, I've been feeling the same."
+"All this time, I've felt the same way."

 There was no way this wasn't a dream.
 It was some kind of prank, a horrible, cruel, messed up prank.
 Any minute now he would admit it and begin laughing out loud.
 Or was Connor really confessing the truth?